yuyang339/cs140e-21spr/labs/0-blink/README.md

             % cp part1/blink-pin20.bin /media/engler/0330-444/kernel.img
             % sync

-  4. connect the LED to GPIO20 and ground.
+  4. With your pi disconnected from your laptop, connect the LED to gpio pin 20 and ground.
-     Use `docs/gpio.png` to figure out which this is.
+     (Use `docs/gpio.png` to figure out which these are.)
   5. Plug the SD card into your pi
   6. Plug in the USB-TTY to your USB to power the pi.
 The pi will jump to whatever code is in `kernel.img`.

 The LED should be blinking.
 If you get this working, please help anyone else that is stuck so we all kind of stay about the same speed.